graphtie/Antiracist-Genre-Systems/README.md

 <h2> How do we apply antiracist theory to different classroom spaces? </h2>
 Antiracist pedagogies and a Black Critical Geographic approach (Graphenreed & Poe) offer possibilities for curating safer classroom spaces.
 We can transform and stabilize classroom spaces through antiracist and trauma-informed practices.
-Following Katherine McKittrick, “alterability is a pathway” to a more human(e) understandings of—and actions within—space (Demonic Grounds, 2006).
+Following Katherine McKittrick, “alterability is a pathway” to a more human(e) understandings of—and actions within—spaces, places, and geographies (Demonic Grounds, 2006).

 <h2> Materials and Figures for Safe Classroom Spaces </h2>